rust-lang/rfcs/text/0000-cfg-path-version.md

    *"these paths don't exist"* which could be enabled on `cfg_attr(nightly)`?
    This would be done to mitigate the accumulation of garbage code as discussed in the [drawbacks].

+3. Is it technically feasible to implement `path_exists(..)`?
+   For example it could be hard if cfg-stripping runs before resolving things.